vivek122023/Calculator/README.md

 # Calculator
-Calculator using only HTML, CSS, and JavaScript.
+Calculator project using only HTML, CSS, and JavaScript.